morrislaptop/looped/docs/eloquent-relationships.md

 - [Many To Many (Polymorphic)](#many-to-many-polymorphic-relations)
 </div>

-<a name="defining-relationships"></a>
 ## Defining Relationships

 Eloquent relationships are defined as methods on your Eloquent model classes.
-Since, like Eloquent models themselves, relationships also serve as powerful [query builders](/docs/{{version}}/queries), defining relationships as methods provides powerful method chaining and querying capabilities.
+Since, like Eloquent models themselves, relationships also serve as powerful [query builders](/queries), defining relationships as methods provides powerful method chaining and querying capabilities.
 For example, we may chain additional constraints on this `posts` relationship:

     $user->posts()->where('active', 1)->get();

 But, before diving too deep into using relationships, let's learn how to define each type.

-<a name="one-to-one"></a>
 ### One To One

 A one-to-one relationship is a very basic relation.
 For example, a `User` model might be associated with one `Phone`.
 To define this relationship, we place a `phone` method on the `User` model.
 The `phone` method should call the `hasOne` method and return its result: